MicrosoftDocs/AdaptiveCards/AdaptiveCards/rendering-cards/implement-a-renderer.md

 ### Images

-1. A renderer **SHOULD** allow host apps to know when all HTTP images have been downloaded and the card is "fully rendererd"
+1. A renderer **SHOULD** allow host apps to know when all HTTP images have been downloaded and the card is "fully rendered"
 1. A renderer **MUST** inspect the Host Config `maxImageSize` param when downloading HTTP images
 1. A renderer **MUST** support `.png` and `.jpeg`
 1. A renderer **SHOULD** support `.gif` images